galacean/galacean.github.io/docs/scene.md

 label: Core
 ---

 As a scene unit, Scene can facilitate entity tree management, especially for large-scale game scenes.
-For example, **scene1** and **scene2** are two different scenes, each independently manages its own **Entity** tree, so the lighting components, rendering components and physical components in the scene are also isolated from each other , do not affect each other.
-We can render one or more Scenes at the same time, or dynamically switch Scenes according to project logic at specific times.
+For example: **scene1** and **scene2** are two different scenes, which can independently manage their own **Entity** trees, so the lighting components, rendering components and physical components in the scene also interact with each other Isolated, independent of each other.
+We can render one or more Scenes at the same time, or dynamically switch the current Scene according to the project logic at a specific time.

 Structurally, each Engine can contain one or more active scenes.
 Each Scene can have multiple root entities.